 You may not want to do it but cleaning really is an awesome way to fill your time…and you’ll burn some calories too!

-Get started on that DIY project you’ve been meaning to get to!
+Stop procrastinating and get started on that DIY project you’ve been meaning to get to.

 Try out some new makeup techniques or practice some new hairstyles you haven’t yet found the time to perfect?

-If you’re anything like me than that little number by your email app drives you nuts😡 Take some time to clean out all your emails and set up some folders to help keep you better organized moving forward!
+If you’re anything like me then that little number by your email app drives you nuts😡 Take some time to clean out all your emails and set up some folders to help keep you better organized moving forward.

 Art supplies can be relatively inexpensive (unless you’re getting the professional brands) and are a great way to pass the time!
 We like to keep some in stock here at home for when the kids (or the parents) get bored!
 Here are some of our favorites:

 You can also find endless free coloring pages with just a simple Google search online.

 Do Some Yard Work